 However, RECONFIG has a second mode of operation in which parameters are passed to it from the command line.
-These parameters allow new configurations to be made the mapping of SD card partitions to disc drives, for example, the partition pointed to by drive C can be changed from 19 to 1C to access one of the "hidden" partitions on the SD card.
+These parameters allow new configurations to be made the mapping of SD card disc images to disc drives, for example, the disc image pointed to by drive C can be changed from 19 to 1C to access one of the "hidden" disc images on the SD card.
 A STARTUP command may then be used to install the new configurations as the defaults for future cold boots.
 STARTUP also has a second mode of operation used to program the startup command string generated at cold boot time eg, 'STARTUP CONFIG\BASIC DEMO'; the\ symbol is used to represent carriage return.